 Click the Debugging property page.

 Modify the Generate Debug Info property to enable PDB generation.
-This enables /DEBUG:FASTLINK by default in Visual Studio 2017.
+This enables /DEBUG:FASTLINK by default in Visual Studio 2017 and later.

 Modify the Generate Full Program Database File property to enable /DEBUG:FULL for full PDB generation for every incremental build.